-Perspective is the key to almost any drawing or sketch as well as many paintings.
-It is one of the fundamentals that you need to understand in order to create realistic and believable scenes.
-This is used to give a 3 dimension to a drawing because it allows us to see a depth in an image and to understand the distance between the objects which makes it more interesting rather than a flat image.
-But more importantly, it captures how our eyes see the world naturally, which is not in a measured scale.We are going to start with one point perspective drawing.
-Then this post will be followed by other posts for two-point and three-point perspective.
+Perspective is the key to almost any drawing or sketch, as well as many paintings.
+It is one of the fundamentals you need to understand in order to create realistic and believable scenes.
+This is used to give three dimensions to a drawing because it allows us to see the depth in an image and understand the distance between the objects, making it more interesting than a flat image.
+Moreover, it captures how our eyes see the world naturally, which is not on a measured scale.
+To start, we are going to explore one point perspective drawing.
+Then this post will be followed by other posts for two-point and three-point perspectives.

-– The horizon line: All perspective drawings use the horizon line (which is a horizontal line.. yep!) that represent the horizon but also the viewer’s eyes level.
-The height of the horizon will affect the placement of the vanishing point as well as the viewer’s eye level.
-Most of the time the horizon line will be imaginary so while you should include it you should draw it lightly so it can be easily erased later.
+– The horizon line: All perspective drawings use the horizon line, a horizontal line representing the horizon (.. yep!) but also the viewer’s eye level.
+Clearly, the height of the horizon will affect the placement of the vanishing point as well as the viewer’s eye level.
+Most of the time, the horizon line will be imaginary, so while you should include it, you should draw it lightly so you can easily erase it later.

 – I usually show the ground plane by coloring it (grey in here) so it is easier to differentiate the floor.

 – When placing the horizon line, you are actually deciding on the viewer’s eye level.
 Anything above the horizon line is also above the viewer’s eye level, and anything below the horizon line is below the viewer’s eye level.

 – Once you know how to draw squares and boxes in perspective, you can start drawing anything using the same rules.
 They provide a structure for other forms, which is why this is usually the first thing we learn in perspective drawing.
 Then, it is better to learn how to draw ellipses and cylinders in order to be able to draw circular shape objects such as glasses, tires, bottles, etc.

 – One-point perspective drawing is good to use for simple object sketches.
 It is an excellent way to start drawing in perspective, but it can only be used for some objects in some positions.